 Gastric acid analysis is rarely done in current practice.
 When conducted, samples of stomach contents obtained via nasogastric tube are used to measure gastric acid output in a basal and stimulated state.
-This information may be useful in a patient who develops a recurrent ulcer Surgery A peptic ulcer is an erosion in a segment of the gastrointestinal mucosa, typically in the stomach (gastric ulcer) or the first few centimeters of the duodenum (duodenal ulcer), that penetrates... read more after surgical vagotomy for peptic ulcer disease.
+This information may be useful in a patient who develops a recurrent ulcer Surgery after surgical vagotomy for peptic ulcer disease.
 In this case, a positive acid response to stimulation (sham feeding) indicates an incomplete vagotomy.

 To do gastric analysis, a nasogastric tube is inserted and the gastric contents are aspirated and discarded.
 Gastric juice is then collected for 1 hour, divided into four 15-minute samples.
 These samples represent basal acid output.

-Gastric analysis can also be done during catheter-based esophageal pH-monitoring Catheter-based pH monitoring Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing is currently the most common test for quantifying gastroesophageal reflux (1).
-The principal indications... read more .
+Gastric analysis can also be done during catheter-based esophageal pH-monitoring Catheter-Based pH Monitoring Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing is currently the most common test for quantifying gastroesophageal reflux (see the American College... read more .

 Complications of gastric analysis are very rare.